 He is trying to appeal to the mass quantities of people.

-The majority of people are middle class people.
+The majority of people are middle-class people.

 He's telling you, go against the wealthy people because it's appealing on your emotions.

-It's the class NV card.
+It's the class envy card.

 You're very brilliant.

-I always tell people, okay, you're middle class or whatever, you you know you You don't make as much money as you think you should be making.
+You don't make as much money as you think you should be making.

-A lot of people make more, and you hear that those people make more than you're gonna be tax increased.
+And you hear that those people make more than you're going to be tax increased.

-And you go, yeah, yeah, yeah.
+And you go, yeah, yeah, yeah, yeah, shoke them.

 Okay, they get their taxes increased.

-Has your life changed any?
+Has your life changed, Danny?

 You have any more money in your back pocket?

-Doesn't change your life a bit, other than if you're happy in a shadow Freudist sort of way, that your neighbor is getting stuck with a bigger tax bill.
+And if you're happy in a Schadden-Freud sort of way, that your neighbors are getting stuck with a bigger tax bill.

-Uh I think you you you raised some uh some excellent points.
+I think you raised some excellent points.

 I'm out of time here, Deborah.